Mikaela/mikaela.github.io/blog/_posts/2024-05-17-https-everywhere.md

-To put `EncryptedClientHello` simply, it will hide which domain you are requesting from https capable web server, which may be serving multiple domains when DNS-Over-HTTPS is used (browser restriction, not ECH), while generally the query for `example.net` would go in plaintext alongside _Server Name Indication_.
+To put `EncryptedClientHello` simply, it will hide which domain you are requesting from https capable web server, which may be serving multiple domains when DNS-Over-HTTPS is used ([Chromium restriction](https://issues.chromium.org/issues/40935452)), while generally the query for `example.net` would go in plaintext alongside _Server Name Indication_.